SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 ##### Specific extensions

-- Merging two numbers could produce an explosion and destroy unmergeable tiles.
+- Merging two numbers could produce an explosion and destroy unmergeable tiles that are close to the resulting tile.

 ### Memory